Transnational marriage in Japan: Competence certification as to the concerned Japanese

-this certification paper is called (婚姻要件具備証明書, "Kon'in-Yōken Gubi Shōmeisho") in Japanese.
+this certification paper is called Certificate of Legal Capacity to Contract Marriage (婚姻要件具備証明書, "Kon'in-Yōken Gubi Shōmeisho") in Japanese.

 Certification as to the marriage

-By a delivery of an authorized copy of certification as to the marriage issued by the foreign land (state / nation), the marriage is regarded under law of Japan as one in accordance with the formality of the foreign land.
-As the additional required documents, Japanese government requires foreigners(non-Japanese citizen) to provide a sworn Affidavit of Competency to Marry, which is issued by their original country's embassy.
+By a delivery of an authorized copy of certification as to the marriage issued by the foreign land, the marriage is regarded under Japanese law as one in accordance with the formality of the foreign land.
+The Japanese government requires non-Japanese citizens to provide a sworn Affidavit of Competency to Marry, which is issued by their original country's embassy.

 Marriage approval

 All marriages must be registered at a Japanese municipal government office.
-One common mistake is that consular officers has no legal rights for marriage registration, neither does the religious or fraternal bodies in Japan.
+Note that that consular officers are unable to perform marriage registration, and neither can religious or fraternal bodies in Japan.